chaydenr/task-tracker/README.md

 ---

-Once your backend and frontend are running, you're all set!
+Once your backend and frontend are running simultaneously, you are all set to use the task manager.
+Here, you can add new tasks to your list, and mark them as completed when finished.